icesplendent/Hw4-1/README.md

 ## Results

-#### You will see a plus sign shown on the uLCD panel and a cursor blinking at row 0, col 10.
+#### You will see Allen on the screen with a cursor at row 0, col 9